-There are many educational paths to becoming a professional nurse.
-An Associate Degree in Nursing (ADN) will give you a solid foundation for a career in healthcare.
+An associate’s degree in nursing (ADN) will give you a solid foundation for a career in healthcare.
 Popular among registered nurses (RNs), this degree provides opportunities to work in entry-level nursing positions.

 You can earn an ADN in two to three years with a curriculum that includes nursing and liberal arts.
-Then you’ll need to pass a national licensing examination, the NCLEX-RN, to begin working as a registered nurse.
-The degree is ideal for students who want to pursue a professional nursing career but don’t have the time or money to complete a Bachelor of Science in Nursing (BSN) degree.
+This degree is ideal for students who want to pursue a professional nursing career but don’t have the time or money to complete a Bachelor of Science in Nursing (BSN) degree.
 It can also help licensed practical nurses (LPNs) qualify for an RN license and move into professional nursing.

-As an RN with an associate’s degree, you can qualify for a wide range of specialty certifications that can increase your career opportunities and salary potential.
+As an RN with an associate degree, you can qualify for a wide range of specialty certifications that can increase your career opportunities and salary potential.
 The degree can also serve as the foundation for earning a BSN, which can expand your professional and earning potential even more.

 An ADN is ideal for students who want to pursue a professional nursing career but don’t have the time or money to complete a bachelor’s degree.

 “Associate degree nurses play a very vital role in the nursing community and are an important part of the nursing workforce,” says Donna Cardillo, RN, MA, CSP, FAAN, a nursing career expert, advocate, author, and motivational speaker known as The Inspiration Nurse.
 “The associate degree can either be a great starting point in nursing and students can take it where they want, or they can also have a very, very satisfying career at the associate degree level.”

-Whether you’re a first-time nursing student considering where to start your professional studies or an LPN ready to pursue an RN license, we can help you find out whether an ADN is the right option for you.
-We’re here to help you learn more about the ADN, what’s involved in earning the degree, and what the degree can mean for your career and professional opportunities.
+Whether you’re a first-time nursing student considering where to start your professional studies or an LPN ready to pursue an RN license, an ADN can provide many nursing opportunities.

 ADN Curriculum and Clinical Requirements